 If you need to suspend parking for filming purposes - regardless of whether you are filming on private or Council property - you will need to complete a parking suspension application form.
 This can be found under the Useful Documents section below.
 You will then need to complete a FilmApp application with the form attached so that we can process your parking.
 Some boroughs also offer daily permits or dispensions for DYL/SYL.
 Give us a call to discuss your requirements further if you are unsure of the next steps.

 Q My filming involves a drone, what do I need to do?

 Any filming involving a drone in London will require a separate licence.
 You can find all of the necessary information, including an application form, guidance notes and information sheet, in the Useful Documents section below.

 Q How do I go about hiring a sports pitch or court for filming?

 If the pitch or court in question is part of a Council run site, you still need to apply for a license to film through us.
 We will then liaise with the relevant sports facility for your booking.
 Some pitches/courts come with hire costs which need to paid on top of location fees and administration costs.
 We will be able to advise of the costs following your application.

 Q I am filming for a news piece, what do I need to do?

-A film agreement is not usually required for bona fide “news crews” filming on the public highway who are engaged in gathering content for broadcast news.
+A film agreement is not usually required for breaking or live broadcast news being filmed on public highways.
 The news crew must be in a possession of a press pass issued by the NUJ and ID provided by their employer.
-News crews wanting to film within council or privately owned property must obtain the permission of the property owner.
-A film agreement will be required.
+News crews filming on location or filming narrative/content pieces must apply for a license and pay the relevant fees.

 Q When do I need to talk to the police?